VitaHEX-Games/HexFlow-Launcher/README.md

 'RetroFlow Launcher' is the app you will use to browse games.
 'RetroFlow Adrenaline launcher' is needed for launching Playstation and PSP games.

-#### 2. For PSP games, please rename your ISO files using Leecherman's tool
+#### 2. IMPORTANT - Please rename your PSP games using the steps below.

+Windows users:

 Please rename PSP ISO files using Leecherman's [PSP ISO Renamer tool](https://sites.google.com/site/theleecherman/PSPISORenamer) using the following parameters: